-This course covers basic skill development and the use of word processing software to produce various personal and business correspondence including letters, envelopes and labels, memos, reports, tables, and employment documents.
+College Keyboarding I covers basic skill development and the use of word processing software to produce various personal and business correspondence including letters, envelopes and labels, memos, reports, tables, and employment documents.
 Focus will also be placed on the development of touch control keyboarding technique, accuracy, speed, and proofreading skills.